LunaY77/my-mkdocs/docs/blog/posts/CS/MIT Missing-Semester/Shell.md

 ## 6. exercises

 !!!warning
-    I will write my own solution to the problems, If you want to solve those by yourself, please stop.
+    I will write my own solution to the problem, If you want to solve those by yourself, please stop.